Granite spiny lizard

-The granite spiny lizard (Sceloporus orcutti) is a species of lizard in the family Phrynosomatidae.
+The granite spiny lizard (Sceloporus orcutti), also known commonly as la espinosa del granito in Mexican Spanish, is a species of lizard in the family Phrynosomatidae.
+The species is native to the southwestern United States and adjacent northwestern Mexico.
+There are no subspecies.

 Etymology

 The epithet, orcutti, honors American naturalist Charles Russell Orcutt (1864–1929), who collected the type specimen in San Diego County, California.

-Geographic range
+Geographic distribution

-S. orcutti is native to southern California in the United States and Baja California in Mexico.
+Sceloporus orcutti is native to extreme southern California in the United States and Baja California in Mexico.

 Description

-The granite spiny lizard is 7.6–10.8 cm snout-to-vent length (SVL).
-Maximum total length including the tail is 28.9 cm.
-Its dorsal scales are strongly keeled and pointed on its body and tail.
+The granite spiny lizard usually has a snout-to-vent length (SVL) of 7.6–10.8 cm.
+The maximum recorded total length (tail included) is 28.9 cm.
+The dorsal scales are strongly keeled and pointed on both the body and the tail.
 It has a wide purple mid-dorsal stripe.
-The males of the species have yellow-green and blue-centered scales on the body; juveniles and females have distinct yellow-tan transverse bands on their body and tail.
-Additionally, the male has deep-blue ventral patches on its chest and throat and femoral pores.
+The male of the species has yellow-green and blue-centered scales on the body; the female and juveniles have distinct yellow-tan transverse bands on the body and tail.
+Additionally, the male has deep-blue ventral patches on its chest and throat, and it has femoral pores.

 Behavior and habitat

 The granite spiny lizard is a colorful species that can be observed perched atop boulders from considerable distance.
 This species is primarily associated with rocky hillsides and outcrops.